tmcgilchrist/ghuntley/content/contact.md

 # LinkedIn

 I accept connections from anyone.
-I don't respond to interactions or requests from people that originate from LinkedIn.
+I don't respond to interactions or requests from people that originate from LinkedIn unless we have met in person.
+If you want to catch up for coffee then organise by a medium other than LinkedIn that way I know you have atleast at minimum read this page.

 # Skype